maximkiesel1/NLP_Machine_Learning_Pipline/README.md

 The app folder contains the following files:

 - run.py: A Python script that loads the trained machine learning model from the classifier.pkl file and uses it to classify new text messages.
+- text_length_extractor.py: A Python script that extracts the length of each text message in characters and words.
 - templates (sub-folder): A sub-folder containing the following files:
   - go.html: A web page that displays the classification results for a single text message.
   - master.html: A web page that displays the classification results for multiple text messages.

 # How to use the package

 To use the package, follow these steps:

 - Clone the repository to your local machine.
-- Install the required packages by running pip install -r requirements.txt in the root directory of the repository.
+- To successfully run this project, the following libraries are required:

+json
+plotly
+pandas
+nltk
+Flask
+joblib
+sqlalchemy
+ssl
+pickle
+sklearn
+text_length_extractor
+sys
+re

+Please ensure that these libraries are installed on your system before running the code.
+If any of these libraries are missing, you can install them using pip.
+For example, to install the pandas library, you can use the following command:

+pip install pandas

+Note that some of these libraries have already been imported multiple times in the code, so please ensure that there are no duplicates.

 - Navigate to the data folder and run python process_data.py.
 This will read in the disaster_messages.csv and disaster_categories.csv files, clean the data, and save the resulting data in a SQLite database called cleaned_data_sql.db.
 - Navigate to the models folder and run python train_classifier.py.
 This will read in the cleaned data from the cleaned_data_sql.db file, process it using a machine learning pipeline (using bow, pos, tf-idf, lemmatization), and train a random forest.
+- Navigate to the app folder and run python run.py.
+This will start the web app.